 Funding opportunity

-Funding opportunity: Research and partnership hubs for a healthy society
+Funding opportunity: Research and partnership hubs for a healthy society (invite only)

 You must be based at a UK research organisation eligible for EPSRC funding.

-The total funding available will be between £37.5 and £62.5 million full economic cost (FEC).
+The total funding available will be between £37.5 million and £62.5 million full economic cost (FEC).
 Your project can be up to £12.5 million FEC.
 EPSRC will fund 80% of the FEC.

 Who can apply